gianlazz/gianlazz.github.io/_products/Product4.md

 title: IOT ESP8266 Programmable Wifi Motion Sensor | $45
 date: 2018-02-23 00:00:00 +0000
 image: "/uploads/motionsensor.jpg"
-excerpt: Learn about microcontrollers, arduino programming and circuit soldering!
+excerpt: Learn about microcontrollers, arduino programming, sensors, circuit soldering and how to tie it all together!
 category: product
 ---